scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** any
 - **Level Required:** 5/14

 Make a ranged attack against a creature, adding up to 5 wound dice to the damage.
-For each wound die added, add a terrible die to your roll attack roll.
+For each wound die add a terrible die to your attack roll.

 ***Enhanced:*** The creature gains a random lesser wound on a critical.